Low Income Home Loan Options Give You Hope

 According to the National Association of Home Builders, homeownership makes up about 15% to 18% of the U.S. economy.
 Without homeowners, economic growth would simply stop.

-So, the government sponsors a myriad of programs — FHA, USDA, VA loans, plus many conventional programs — that spur homeownership among average and even below average wage earners.
+So, the government sponsors a myriad of programs — FHA, USDA, VA loans, plus many conventional programs — to spur homeownership among average and even below average wage earners.

 The problem is, many renters continue to rent because they assume they can’t qualify.